xiaohaomao/timgroup_disease_diagnosis/README.md

 The **RawResults** folder comprises complete ranked lists of predicted diseases for each method implemented on every patient of each dataset, covering a total of 9260 diseases.
 The raw predictions saved in this folder can range from a few MB to several GB in size.
 The user has the option to choose whether or not to store these raw predictions by altering the settings in the **test_optimal_model.py** file.

+## Module 5: Diagnostic tool illustrate

+We upload the trained model code to PhenoBrain, which contains two modules, Phenotype Extraction and Differential Diagnosis/Disease Prediction.
+Users can select phenotypes in three ways: by phenotype tree for precise phenotype selection, by the phenotype search function, and by the phenotype extraction function.
+The phenotype extraction module is in the input interface.
+Users enter clinical text into the phenotype extraction box, select the method of phenotype extraction **(HPO/CHPO, CHPO-UMLS, CText2Hpo)**, and press the **"Extract"** button to extract the phenotypes.
+The interface's right side presents the extracted phenotype's specific information.

+Specifically, we prepared three examples in PhenoBrain to verify the effect of the phenotype extraction function.
+The input is Chinese clinical text, English clinical text, and the HPO code list.
+Then press the **"Extract"** key to demonstrate the effect of extracting phenotype.